SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 The LSM6DSR is a good IMU for DIY SlimeVR.
-It seems to perform a little under the ICM-45686 while being cheaper like the ICM-45686, this comes with the QMC6309 magnetometer built into the module
+It seems to perform a little worse than the ICM-45686, mostly in sensitivity, while being cheaper like the ICM-45686, this comes with the QMC6309 magnetometer built into the module